| Hello to you all at Penny Acres School.

 You can e-mail Caroline at lineyATcarolinepitcher.co.uk

-(replace 'AT' with '@')
+(replace 'AT' with the usual)

 There is a wealth of information about writers and writing at www.ukchildrensbooks.co.uk